 Dr. Werber states that there is "no particular parvo diet."
-There are however foods that are recommended by veterinarians that can be more attractive to a sick puppy with a poor appetite.
-Whether it's a prescription diet or a home-cooked meal, Dr. Werber says dog owners should be open to using what works with their sick puppies and do, "whatever you can do to get them to eat."
-Diets during treatment and recovery are much the same although the treatment diet may need to be more bland and mushy in order for your puppy to digest it comfortably.
+However, veterinarian-recommended foods can be more appetizing to a sick puppy with a poor appetite.
+Whether it's a prescription diet or a home-cooked meal, Dr. Werber states that dog owners should be open to using what works for their sick puppies and do "whatever you can do to get them to eat."
+Diets throughout treatment and later during recovery are much the same, although the treatment diet may need to be blander and more digestible to accommodate your puppy's sensitive gastrointestinal system.

 Prescription and Over-the-Counter Diets

-Dr. Werber says some veterinarians prescribe "highly palatable, high caloric food" such as Hill's® Prescription Diet a/d®.
-There are also over-the-counter high calorie canned food diets that your veterinarian may recommend like Purina ONE® SmartBlend® Classic Ground Healthy Puppy Lamb & Long Grain Rice Entree or Blue Wilderness® Turkey and Chicken Grill for Puppies.
-Dr. Werber says to look for the "mushy pate kind" of canned food that is easier to eat than wet food with meat chunks and slices, and of course more palatable than dry kibble.
+Dr. Werber mentions some veterinarians prescribe "highly palatable, high-caloric food" such as Hill's® Prescription Diet a/d®.
+There are also over-the-counter, high-calorie canned diets that your veterinary team may recommend, such as Purina ONE® SmartBlend® Classic Ground Healthy Puppy Lamb & Long Grain Rice Entree or Blue Wilderness® Turkey and Chicken Grill for Puppies.
+Dr. Werber suggests looking for the "mushy pate kind" of canned food that is easier to eat than wet food with meat chunks and slices and, of course, more palatable than dry kibble.

-Your veterinarian may suggest providing your puppy with a high calorie supplement such as Under the Weather Ready Cal or Tomlyn Nutri-Cal.
-These are nutritional supplements that come in a gel in a tube or syringe and are designed for getting food into a dog that is sick and badly needs to gain weight.
+Your veterinarian may suggest providing your puppy with a high-calorie supplement such as Vetoquinol Nutri-cal or Tomlyn Nutri-Cal.
+These nutritional supplements come in a tasty gel form and are designed to provide pets with additional calories and vitamins.

-Dr. Werber says, "One of the winners for me is when I get little jars of baby food.
-I get chicken, beef or turkey flavor baby food and puppies seem to like it."
+A common strategy used in the veterinary hospital is tempting patients with chicken- or beef-flavored baby food.
 Since the food is soft, it's easy for sick puppies to eat with minimal effort.
-Make sure that you check the ingredient label prior to feeding to ensure there is nothing harmful in the baby food, such as onion powder.
+It's also highly digestible.
+Be sure to check the ingredient label prior to feeding to ensure there is nothing harmful in the baby food, such as onion powder or garlic.

 A bland diet is often advised for a variety of medical conditions in dogs and can work well for puppies with parvo, both during the treatment and recovery periods.
-Feed these in small amounts several times a day, such as one teaspoon to one tablespoon depending on the size of your dog.
-Bland foods include:
+Feed these in small amounts several times daily.
+Start with one teaspoon to one tablespoon, depending on the size of your dog.
+Bland food options include:

-- Boiled chicken, skin and bone removed, chopped or shredded into small pieces
+- Boiled chicken, with the skin and bones removed, chopped or shredded into small pieces

 - Bone broth or low-sodium chicken broth